mfmezger/classifciation_report_visualization/README.md

-### Easily create a report for classification
+# Classification Report and Dataset Characteristics and Plots

 ## Installation
 Clone the github Repository.

-# Install Pip Environment
+### Install Pip Environment